einarprump/ScraperGUI/README.md

 # ScraperGUI
 I've always wanted to make GUI program and I thought "why not Web scraper GUI?" because everyone would want to use it!
-So I sat down and started to brainstorm about what the public would want to see, after I came down to a conclusion and made it then realised that this is not something that I would use so propably nobody else either.
+So I sat down and brainstormed about what the public would want to see, the conclusion was what I have here.
+Then I realised this doesn't have any usability for neither me or the public.
 But here it is and I still have some ideas to improve it but that have to wait.
 There are some widgets there that I don't use but I will.. oyeah one day I'll show you and me.

 ## What is up next?
 * Make a a REST call